What is the Brazilian butt lift (BBL)?

 - Thicker cannulas do not give smooth, even liposuction results like the thinner 3 mm cannula.

 - During fat extraction, the 5 mm cannula can leave dead space that allows fluid to accumulate and possibly create hematomas.
 When you hear about patients needing massages following liposuction, THIS is usually the reason why!

 - The thicker 5 mm cannula will extract larger fat particles which are not the ideal size for fat grafting.
 This can compromise the fat graft results and give poor results.
 These findings are based on research from Dr. Kotaro Yoshimura, a world-wide fat grafting authority, which I have detailed in a blog post.

 During fat extraction, the buttock is first contoured in the areas around the buttocks to make them stand out more.
 Common areas liposuctioned include the back (directly above the buttocks), the stomach, and the flaks.
-The Liposuction of the back, stomach and flanks are also known as Lipo 360.
 Note that even the Liposuction alone will give your lower body a more attractive look.

 After Liposuction, the fat suctioned from these areas is carefully processed and purified by decanting and centrifugation.
 Only a fraction of the donor fat removed will qualify for re-injection to the buttocks.
 In most cases, not more than 33% of the fat cells extracted will be qualified for re-injection.